Top 5 Free Rehab Centers In Connecticut

 • safe environment for addiction recovery

-Cons of free rehab:
+Cons of free rehab include:

 • potentially long waitlists